danmalter/danmalter.github.io/_posts/2020-04-23-aws-rekognition.md

   {% raw %}

-# Face Recognition with R using AWS Rekognition #
+# Face and Emotion Recognition with R using AWS Rekognition #

-This post will demonstrate how to use the AWS Rekognition API with R.  In order to do this, I use the [paws](https://paws-r.github.io/) R package to interact with AWS.
+This post will demonstrate how to use the AWS Rekognition API with R to detect faces of new images as well as to attribute emotions to a given face.
+In order to do this, I use the [paws](https://paws-r.github.io/) R package to interact with AWS.
 The output image will label a new, unseen image with the name of the individual as well as the emotions tied to the face for that image.

 ```r